Housing and planning statistics

 - To improve data accessibility by addressing the lack of a single entry point to across government statistics generally.

 - To put all users at the heart of the system.
 Our User Engagement will focus on topics of interest across the UK.
 This will help in deciding priorities and allocating resources as part of our plans to meet the wide range of needs.

 Looking to compliment the overarching workplan, statistics producers across the UK are forging ahead with various developments taking place at the working level, including taking actions in response to the issues highlighted by the Office for Statistics Regulation (OSR) review of housing and planning statistics.
-The detailed actions and progress can be seen here CGHSG action plan (doc, 35 KB), this has now been closed and our actions are now listed in our Housing Workplan (pdf, 190 KB) and Homelessness Workplan (pdf, 139 KB).
+We previously tracked detailed actions and progress in the HSWG action plan (doc, 35 KB), this has now been closed and our actions are now listed in our Housing Workplan (pdf, 190 KB) and Homelessness Workplan (pdf, 139 KB).

 If there are areas where you think we can improve the quality and value of cross-UK housing and planning statistics please get in touch.
 We have recently run a survey seeking views on the work we are doing.
-Our survey closed at the end of May 2019, and we will be publishing the results soon.
+Our survey closed at the end of May 2019, and we shared the key findings in a blog post.